psb/bucklescript.github.io/docs/function.md

   });
 ```

-`bs.this` is the same as `bs`, except that its first parameter is reserved for `this` and for arity of 0, there is no need for a redundant `unit` type.
+`bs.this` is the same as `bs`, except that its first parameter is reserved for `this` and for an arity of 0 - there is no need for a redundant `unit` type.